Logo

 Overview

-• Malaysia is Australia's 3rd largest trading partner in ASEAN
+• Malaysia is Australia's 3rd largest trading partner in ASEAN, supported by AANZFTA

-• Shared Commonwealth legal heritage simplifies cross-border work
+• Shared Commonwealth legal heritage simplifies Malaysia–Australia work

 Services